ucberkeley/brc-experiments/aws-iam/README.md

 [groups](https://console.aws.amazon.com/iam/home?#groups),
 and [policies](https://console.aws.amazon.com/iam/home?#groups/cloud101-fall-2014-students).

+# Sign-in URL alias limitations

-The script will also attempt to create a sign-in alias based on the course name, with the following behavior:
+The script will also attempt to create a _unique_ sign-in alias based on the course name with a random suffix that starts with `-uq.....`, with the following behavior:

 - If your account already has an alias it will leave the existing alias in place, it will _not_ overwrite it.